Construction Networking Event in UAE | Technology ConFex

 Construction automation that delivers value at scale.
 How automating approvals, scheduling, reporting, progress tracking and compliance to remove friction, outperform early robotics efforts and lay the foundation for meaningful AI adoption.

-Moez Gharbi
+Dr. Moez Gharbi

 Director of Digital Delivery & Operations